 When the skin changes color on your legs, it could be a sign of an underlying circulatory disease.
 If you have leg discoloration, the board-certified specialists at Vascular Surgery Associates, LLC, use advanced methods to treat chronic venous insufficiency and other causes of leg discoloration.
-There are several convenient locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, and Lutherville, Maryland.
+There are several convenient locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, and Lutherville, Maryland.
 Call your nearest office to schedule a consultation or use the online booking form today.

 Leg discoloration is a symptom of vascular disease that makes your skin look dark or blotchy.
 Puffy flesh or leg swelling is also common when you have leg discoloration.

 The most likely cause of leg discoloration is chronic venous insufficiency (CVI), a disease affecting the veins in your legs.
 CVI develops when you have weak or damaged valves in your leg veins, so some blood travels back down your leg instead of to your heart.